aimanparvaiz/hello-world/README.md

 **helloworld app:**

-Once EKS is successfully provision and you have executed the tf in app-deploy go to EKS folder and execute the following:
+Once EKS is successfully provisioned and you have executed the tf in app-deploy, go to EKS folder and execute the following:

 ```KUBECONFIG=kubeconfig_app1-dev-eks kubectl describe service helloworld```